GCX-HCI/esp-idf-provisioning-ios/README.md

 Please visit the [original repository](https://github.com/espressif/esp-idf-provisioning-ios) for documentation & usage.

+## Example application

+The example application relies on SwiftUI completely and is targeted at iOS >= 14.7 Manual provisioning for SoftAP mode is not implemented (yet?)

 ## License

 ESPProvision is released under the Apache License Version 2.0.